velvetchief/momito/README.md

 ## The dashboard

 Click the menu bar icon and choose **Open Momito**.
-A native window opens, like FluidVoice's, with three views:
+A native window opens, with three views:

 - **History**: everything you have dictated, searchable, with the app each one was typed into, when, word and character counts, and how long you spoke.